 This feature was seen to be great for a tablet that lay on the dining room table for a while or a phone that isn’t currently charging.
 However when a phone is in a pocket or purse, movement will involuntarily occur and this prevents the phone from going into Doze mode because it believes you’re currently using it.

 The Nougat update has improved the Doze function to kick in during the day even when the phone is being moved around by simply walking or driving.
 When the phone is unplugged and the screen becomes inactive after a certain period of time, network access and app syncs are postponed to maintenance windows.
 In stationary Doze mode, wake locks are still allowed.

-Apps can still interrupt Doze mode with high-priority messaging but users can customize which apps are exempt or allowed to be a part of the Doze mode in the Battery Optimization settings.
+Apps can still interrupt Doze mode with high-priority messaging but users can customise which apps are exempt or allowed to be a part of the Doze mode in the Battery Optimisation settings.

 Earlier this year 72 new emoji Unicode were added and Nougat are now incorporating these into its update.
 Some of the new characters include the bacon, fox, owl, selfie, sneezing face and avocado emojis.